DanielJonesEB/engineerbetter.com/_posts/2017-09-15-immersive-training-mobbing.markdown

 ## Results

 **Both teams created continuously-delivered apps** (a data service and a web UI) that ingested IoT data and displayed it in JavaScript charts.
 Admittedly the features were fairly bare-bones, and one team got further than the other.
 Regardless, it was a massive achievement of the students to get this far.

+They left with working apps deployed on Cloud Foundry, code in GitHub, and a CI pipeline running on Concourse.
+All of these could then be demonstrated upon the students' return to their workplace.

 Did our students come away as fluent, self-sufficient cloud native developers?
 Absolutely not, and that was never the intention.
 We inundated them with information, which they were excited to take back to their workplace.
 If they remembered as much of 20% of what they experienced, then they’ll have done very well - but recall isn’t the point of this type of training.